SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/05-Request-And-Response-Wrapper.md

 }).listen(port);
 ```

-As you can see, we use the `parse` method to get the URL string.
+As we can see, we use the `parse` method to get the URL string.

 Using an **if-statement**, we determine if we are on the **home page**.